Skip to main content

 • Keywords: MODULE, SEC, END_SEC, IMPORTS, and IMPLEMENTED_BY

 Note: The comment markers //, (*, and *) have higher priority than operators.
-There can be no comment inside an operator no comment can be, example: +//+ will, according to the rule of maximum length, interpreted as an operator and not as + followed by a comment.
+On the other hand, a comment cannot begin inside an operator.
+For example, according to the rule of maximum length, +//+ is interpreted as an operator and not as + followed by a comment.

 • LIT: An IEC literal, as it is used in ST, example: 1.4, tod#12:13:14.
-This includes the boolean literals TRUE and FALSE (upper or lower case is not relevant).
+This includes the Boolean literals TRUE and FALSE (uppercase or lowercase is not relevant).

-Note: Untyped literals with a negative sign (-1, -3.2) will be read as two tokens, that is as operator - followed by an untyped literal.
-Resulting from this untyped numeric literals can never be negative.
+Note: Untyped literals with a negative sign (-1, -3.2) are read as two tokens, that is as operator - followed by an untyped literal.
+As a result, untyped numeric literals can never be negative.
 Typed literals (INT#-34) will always be interpreted as one token.

-• ID: a valid IEC identifier ([a-zA-Z_][a-zA-Z0-9_]*), whereby two consecutive underlines are not allowed.
-This includes in contrast to ST also the keywords of ST (i.e.: FUNCTION, INT, EXTENDS, …)
+• ID: A valid IEC identifier ([a-zA-Z_][a-zA-Z0-9_]*), whereby two consecutive underline characters are not allowed.
+In contrast to ST, this also includes the keywords of ST (e.g. FUNCTION, INT, and EXTENDS).

 Syntax (parser)